How to invest in your emotional bank account in order to strengthen and improve your relationship and build trust

 What is a deposit?
 It is important to note that the recipient needs to define what a deposit is.
 For one person, receiving flowers will be considered a deposit and for another, it will be positive feedback.
 You have to understand what your partner needs and wants before you evaluate your Emotional Bank Account.
 Once you have determined what constitutes a deposit, you need to ensure that they are frequent and consistent.

 One of the ways you can determine what your partner considers to be a deposit is to understand the “Five Languages of Love” by Gary Chapman.
 Chapman explains that every person uses five ways to express and experience love.
 The five love languages are Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service, and Physical Touch.
 If your partner’s love language is quality time, then spending quality time with him/her will be considered a deposit.
-If your partner’s love language is physical touch then making an effort to touch him/her throughout the day will be considered a deposit.
+If your partner’s love language is physical touch, then making an effort to touch him/her throughout the day will be considered a deposit.
 If your partner’s love language is words of affirmation, then giving him/her genuine positive feedback will be considered a deposit.

-I find the combination between Gary Chapman’s love language theory and Steven Covey’s Emotional Bank Account to be a great combination to get a better understanding of both of these methods to improve your relationship with your partner.
+I find the combination between Gary Chapman’s love language theory and Stephen Covey’s Emotional Bank Account to be a great combination to get a better understanding of both of these methods to improve your relationship with your partner.

 You can use the following chart to evaluate your deposits and withdrawals.
 Whatever you do, don’t use it as a scorecard.